Spring 2021 Fellowship Program

 - Interest in taking this experience back to your campus or to your next job.

-The Fellowship will run for ten weeks from September 14 through December 4 (with a week off for Thanksgiving).
-Fellows will receive a stipend of $3,500.
-Applicants should submit a cover letter and resume detailing their interests and qualifications.
+The Fellowship will run for twelve to fifteen weeks depending on position needs and applicant availability.
+Fellowships will have start dates In January and February, and will run until April or May depending on position and availability.
+Fellows will receive a stipend of $3,500 for their term.
+Applicants should submit a cover letter, resume, and two references.
 Please specify your Fellowship(s) of interest.
 This Fellowship is ideal for a recent graduate or a college student taking a gap year.
-Send your cover letter and resume before August 28, 2020. to Henry Schunk at email@example.com with your name and Fellowship Application in the subject line.
+Send your cover letter and resume before December 4th 2020 to Henry Schunk at firstname.lastname@example.org with your name and Fellowship Application in the subject line.